Home » 5 Cockatiel Crest Positions (And What They Mean!)

 You’ll notice this crest position when something unfamiliar enters a cockatiel’s line of sight.
 Cockatiels are suspicious and uncertain of new objects or people, so they’ll watch closely.

-A cockatiel is also likely to curve its crest forward if it notices humans eating snacks or if another pet is in the room.
-The bird wonders if it’ll be treated to food and if this new animal is a threat.
+A cockatiel is also likely to curve its crest forward if it notices humans eating or if another pet is in the room.
+It wonders if it’ll also receive food and if the new animal is a threat.

-The crest of a cockatiel should relax before too long once its curiosity has been sated.
-If it appears cautious, reassure them that all is well so it doesn’t become panicked and aggressive.
+The crest should relax once its curiosity has been sated.
+If it still appears cautious, offer reassurance.

 Half Raised and Curved Crest

-As the day advances and the cockatiel approaches sunset, expect to find the crest dropping to a half-mast state and curving forward.
-This is a sign it’s growing tired and is ready for sleep.
+As the day advances and sunset draws nearer, expect to find the crest dropping to half-mast and curving forward.
+This is a sign that it’s growing tired and ready for sleep.

 Flat and Lowered Crest